cpetra/SizedQueue/README.md

 # SizedQueue
-Fast FIFO based on circular buffer (if the queue is full, the last one will be overwritten by a "push").
+Fast FIFO based on circular buffer (if the queue is full, the oldest one will be overwritten by a "push").
 Suitable mostly for the ESP family (uses FreeRtos mutices for thread safety), Should also work with non-FreeRtos based controllers, but needs manual synchronization on access.

 Include and initialization